genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

     * Save the token in an easily accessible location for future use.

 ![Generate token](quick-start-images/generate-token.png)
+<figcaption>Steps to create a new API token: 1) Access your profile window, 2) click on Create new token, and a link will be sent to your email address (user who is logged in).
+3) Access the link, 4) assign a unique name to the token and 5) download the plain text format file</figcaption>

 ### Authorize with the Token
 1. Once the token is generated, you need to authorize the use of the endpoints.